 Tips for Getting Retirement Ready

-• If you’re planning for retirement, a financial advisor may be able to help you get ready.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- If you’re planning for retirement, a financial advisor may be able to help you get ready.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Figure out how much you’ll need to save to retire comfortably.
-An easy way to get ahead on saving for retirement is by taking advantage of employer 401(k) matching.
+- Figure out how much you’ll need to save to retire comfortably.
+An easy way to get ahead in saving for retirement is by taking advantage of employer 401(k) matching.

 Photo credit:©iStock.com/insta_photos, ©iStock.com/ClarkandCompany, ©iStock.com/RoBeDeRo